 Wait or Call Chase Reconsideration?

-Generally, I’m a fan of calling.
+Generally, I’m a fan of calling the reconsideration line.
 You’ll find out what the issue is right away and have a chance to help the representative go to bat for you by answering any questions they may have.
 They may ask why you want a particular card when you have another similar one.
 Be armed with why you want it.
 Just never say that your reason is the bonus.
 Find another reason.

 That said, if there is any reason at all that you don’t want eyes delving deep into your existing accounts, then obviously you probably don’t want to call.